Fact Sheet: Let’s Talk About Relationships

-Factors impacting on the ability to have an intimate relationship for people with young onset Parkinson’s include:
+Factors impacting one’s ability to have an intimate relationship (from people with YOPD) include:

 • Reluctance to ask for help